martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/docs/Details.md

 * Dry Contact pin GPIO27 and ground (or pin and VCC 3.3V)
 * Motion contact pin GPIO14 and ground (or pin and VCC 3.3V)
 * Leak detector contact pin GPIO12 and ground (pulse input)
-* Moisture detector via I2C bus SDA pin 33 and SCL pin 32
+* Moisture detector via I2C bus SDA pin 23 and SCL pin 22
 * Wi-Fi LED pin GPIO2 (in series via 220 Ohm resistor on LED and ground)
 * Relay pin GPIO19 (control voltage for the transistor that switches the relay)
 * Voltage input pin GPIO36 and ground (divider 100k/10k)
+* Ultrasonic Trig pin GPIO23, Echo pin GPIO22 (probe JSN-SR04 V3)

 Sensors Connection and Add into OSPy
 ====

 ### Start
 - In the OSPy menu *settings* in the tab *sensors* we generate a new AES code with the button (or if we already know it from the sensors, we can enter it here).
-- Hold down the AP button on the sensor board (to call up the AP manager) for more than 3 seconds (the LED will start flashing quickly).
+- Hold down the AP button on the sensor board (to call up the AP manager) for more than 2 seconds (the LED will start flashing quickly).
 The sensor creates a Wi-Fi network (AP) called *Sensor ESP32*.
 - We will connect to the *Sensor ESP32* network using a mobile phone (tablet, laptop).
 The connection password is *ospy-sensor-esp32*.
 - After connecting, open a web browser and enter the IP address: *http://192.168.1.1*.
 Then a web page will open where we will set up a connection to your Wi-Fi network (STA mode).